-Iraq votes in first poll since IS defeat
+Iraq holds first election since IS defeat

 - Iraq country profile

-Polls across the country are due to open at 04:00 GMT and close at 15:00 GMT.
+Prime Minister Haider al-Abadi had called on "all Iraqis" to take part in the election.

+"Today Iraq is powerful and unified after defeating terrorism, and this is a huge achievement for all Iraqis," he said after casting his vote.

-Iraqis can vote for rival lists of candidates.
+Iraqis voted for rival lists of candidates.
 Most are predominantly Shia or Sunni, though the Kurds have their own lists.

 The Shia-led government has won praise for the fight against IS militants, and security has vastly improved across the country.